 their act of scullduggery forever in the most public of places.
 Unbelievable?

 This story starts with the project that would uncover the inner courtyard of the great British Museum, hidden away for decades from public view.
 This refreshing old quadrangle, designed with a grand entrance portico on each side, housed the central secret Reading room, used by the select scholars of past eras.
 Sadly, this space was earmarked for storage space and slowly it suffered from damage from construction and general neglect.

-Forward to the caring nineties when the museum heirachy declared this space returned for the people, and rebuild its wrecked South Portico, naturally out of the Portland Stone required to match this work with the building.
+Forward to the caring nineties when the museum heirachy declared this space returned for the people, and rebuilt its wrecked South Portico, naturally out of the Portland Stone required to match this work with the building.
 Surely nothing less would work, anything else would be noticably shocking, even at a glance, even to the poorly sighted?